 What Do the UK’s Most Dangerous Drivers Look Like?

-Which gender is most likely to be injured in an accident?
+Are men or women more likely to be injured in a road accident?

 Which age group is most likely to be injured in an accident?

-All data sourced from the Department for Transport’s road traffic statistics.
+All data was sourced from the Department for Transport’s road traffic statistics.
 The figures relate solely to incidents where at least one person was injured.
-Again, all figures relate to crashes in 2019.
+All figures relate to crashes in 2020.